yactouat/www.yactouat.com-fr/README.md

 ##### for PHP

+- make sure the `php.ci.Dockerfile` is in sync with `./docker/php/prod.Dockerfile`
 - make sure the `composer.json.prod` is in sync with `composer.json` (minus unwanted scripts and dev dependencies)

 #### deploy the image on Cloud Run